jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/0_Standards.typ

 //TODO
-// the intro for the section needs to be checked again == Standards and Regulations<chap_1_0>
+// the intro for the section needs to be checked again
+// the paper provides a nice objection of it, maybe this content can be included here == Standards and Regulations<chap_1_0>
 This section provides a comprehensive overview of the standards relevant to #gl_("swith", pl:true).
 It begins by examining overarching norms applicable to high-pressure hydrogen systems.